Steinbach, Manitoba: Utilities

-The water supply for Steinbach comes from three wells drilled into a limestone aquifer and a water treatment plant that was upgraded in 2006.
+The water supply for Steinbach comes from three wells drilled into a limestone aquifer in K.R.
+Barkman Park and two wells were also recently established by Park Road West and Keating Road.
+It is then sent to a water treatment plant that was upgraded in 2006.
 Treated water storage is located in a 47 m tall elevated water tower that was built in 1972 and an additional underground water storage unit in 1999; combined they provide the community with 9,800,000 L of treated water.
 A new secondary water treatment plant was constructed in 2019 at a cost of $11.3 million to meeting the growing city's demand for water.
 As of 2019, it was the city's largest infrastructure project in its history.

 Education

 Steinbach is part of the Hanover School Division, which is one of the 37 school divisions in Manitoba.
 This is also the largest school division outside of the city of Winnipeg.
 The school system in Manitoba is dictated by the province through the Manitoba Public Schools Act.
 Public schools follow a provincially mandated curriculum in either French or English.

-The schools in Steinbach consist of three Early Years Elementary Schools: Woodlawn, Southwood and Elmdale which provide education from kindergarten through Grade 4.
+The schools in Steinbach consist of four Early Years Elementary Schools: Elmdale, Parkhill, Southwood and Parkhill which provide education from kindergarten through Grade 4.
 Grades 5 through 8 are currently provided by two newly formed Middle Schools: Stonybrook Middle School (formerly Steinbach Junior High School) and Clearspring Middle School (established 2012).
 Steinbach Regional Secondary School is a large public high school providing Grades 9 through 12 education for Steinbach and the surrounding region; it is the second largest school in Manitoba.
-Steinbach Christian Schools, a private school, offers all grades (Kindergarten – Grade 12).
+Steinbach Christian School, a private school, offers all grades (Kindergarten – Grade 12).

-Steinbach is home to the evangelical Anabaptist college Steinbach Bible College, which shares a campus with Steinbach Christian Schools.
+Steinbach is home to the evangelical Anabaptist college Steinbach Bible College, which shares a campus with Steinbach Christian School.
 It also has a post-secondary learning campus called Eastman Education Centre, which offers courses from Red River College, University of Winnipeg, Assiniboine Community College and Providence University College.